aternosgames/concepts/technical/justice.md

 Justice is the punishment and moderation implementation.
 It has three components: `justice-bukkit`, `justice-bungee`, and `justice-shared`.
 Justice operates through `scaenicus` in applying punishments, retrieving permissions, and retrieving user history.

-`keystone-shared` Contains shared types.
+`justice-shared` Contains shared types.

-`keystone-bukkit` Contains bukkit implementations of `justice-shared`.
+`justice-bukkit` Contains bukkit implementations of `justice-shared`.

-`keystone-bungee` Contains bungee implementations of `keystone-shared`.
+`justice-bungee` Contains bungee implementations of `justice-shared`.

 ## Features